 Teddy Roosevelt brought over 500 gallons of beer on a safari in Africa.

-The Webb-Kenyon Act passed.
+Congress passed the Webb-Kenyon Act.
 It prohibited the shipment of alcoholic beverages into dry (prohibition) U.S. states.

 The Secretary of Navy ordered prohibition of alcohol on U.S. Naval ships and Naval installations

 Pres.
 Woodrow Wilson ordered all U.S. breweries to shut down in order to save grain for the war effort.